soundcloud/lightcycle/README.md

 #### Adding LightCycle to your own base `Activity` or `Fragment`

+/!\ Please, read carefully the following steps (item 2 in particular).

 To add LightCycles to your `MyBaseActivity`, your `Activity` must:
-- Implement the `LightCycleDispatcher` interface. _Note: The processor needs to know the exact type being dispatched, so if your base activity is templated then the activities inheriting from it must explicitly `implements LightCycleDispatcher<ActivityLightCycle<YourActivity>>`_
+- Implement the `LightCycleDispatcher` interface. _Note: The processor needs to know the exact type being dispatched, so if your base activity is templated then the activities inheriting from it must explicitly `implements LightCycleDispatcher<ActivityLightCycle<YourActivity>>`_ (for more details, refer to https://github.com/soundcloud/lightcycle/issues/49)
 - Dispatch all the lifecycle methods
 - Bind fields annotated `@LightCycle` with `LightCycles.bind(this)`